 Every year the Rideau Canal freezes over to create the world’s longest skating rink.
 This 7.8 km long UNESCO World Heritage site curves its way through the heart of the city, starting at Dow’s Lake, ending downtown at a series of locks (also a UNESCO World Heritage site as its the oldest continually used canal system in North America).

-As a celebration of this amazing man-made creation and to celebrate winter, a festival called Winterlude descends upon the capital near the start of February each year.
-Ice sculpting competitions, outdoor concerts, Beaver Tails (a delicious deep fried pastry!), other culinary delights and lots of hot chocolate will keep you warm and entertained.
+In honor of this amazing man-made creation and to celebrate winter, a festival called Winterlude descends upon the capital near the start of February each year.
+Ice sculpting competitions, outdoor concerts, Beaver Tails (a delicious deep fried pastry!) and lots of hot chocolate will keep you warm and entertained.
 If you don’t have your own skates or are visiting from out of town, they are multiple skate rental locations along the canal.

 Winter Camping Gatineau Park

-Gatineau Park is located in the province of Quebec just outside the City of Gatineau, which sits along the Ottawa River on the opposite shores of the City of Ottawa.
+Gatineau Park is located in the province of Quebec just outside the City of Gatineau.
+Gatineau sits along the Ottawa River on the opposite shores of the City of Ottawa.
 The Gatineau’s consist of many snowshoeing and cross country ski trails that wind their way up and down the escarpment that overlook the Ottawa Valley.

 There are many cabins and yurts scattered throughout the park that you can hike/ski/snowshoe to and stay overnight.
 Most lack electricity and running water so except to bring in your own water and use an outhouse.
 But the location of these yurts and cabins in the woods is absolutely beautiful and it definitely feels like you’re on a winter expedition!
 The wood burning stoves inside the yurt will keep the place warm and cozy through the night so your ready to explore a winter wonderland in the morning.
 Keep in mind that you need to make a reservation ahead of time (usually by November) as they go fast.

-In Ottawa’s west end there is a network of snowshoeing/ cross country ski trails right in the city.
-They are in beautiful wooded areas that take you through the forest and onto boardwalks over swamps and creeks and is a great way to connect with nature.
-Jack Pine Trail is a favorite of mine and is run by the Ontario Trails Council.
-You’ll be able to spot many local flora and fauna, especially birds.
+On these Greenbelt trails you’ll be able to spot many local flora and fauna, especially birds.
 You’ll find bird feeders in various locations along the trail and if they’re full of bird seed, it will be a feeding frenzy with the little birds swooping in to get a treat.
-The chickadees are especially social and if you bring some of your own bird seed (they especially like sunflower seeds) they will land right on your hand to feed.
+The chickadees are especially social and if you bring some of your own bird seed (they especially like sunflower seeds and shelled peanuts) they will land right on your hand to feed.